 When you get divorced in Nevada, you generally have the right to split shared assets equally.
-You also have an obligation to disclose all of your assets so that a fair distribution of assets can occur.
+You also have an obligation to disclose all your assets so that a fair distribution can occur.
 What happens when one spouse attempts to hide assets from the other, though?
 Uncovering hidden assets in a divorce can be challenging, especially if your spouse has gone out of their way to attempt to conceal their property.

 If you are involved in or planning a divorce and suspect your spouse may have hidden assets, contact Mills & Anderson.
 Uncovering hidden assets and accounts can be difficult, particularly if you try to find them on your own.
 Having experienced, relentless family law attorneys like those at Mills & Anderson can make the difference between discovering assets and searching in vain.
 Our experience has taught us about where to look and the kinds of tricks people use to hide assets.